CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --max-writesize-in-sec=SIZE

-    The **--max-writesize-in-sec** is used to limit the impact of  system operating when you add a volume to the database.
+    The **-\-max-writesize-in-sec** is used to limit the impact of  system operating when you add a volume to the database.
 This can limit the maximum writing size per second.
 The unit of this option is K(kilobytes) and M(megabytes).
 The minimum value is 160K.
 If you set this value as less than 160K, it is changed as 160K.
 It can be used only in client/server mode.

     The below is an example to limit the writing size of the 2GB volume as 1MB.
 Consuming time will be about 35 minutes(= (2048MB/1MB) /60 sec.). ::